Referendum, www.ch.ch.

 A single or double veto by the People (Referendum) and/or the Council of States (Ständerat) means the end of a (constitutional) law or treaty, even if the government and the National Council have agreed to it.

-The system of direct democracy derives from certain geographical locations and conditions, from the powerful dynasties seeking to control the trade routes and Alpine passes in medieval times, and from a good dose of pragmatism belonging to the medieval communities in the mountain areas.
-The Dutch water- and dam management communes know a similar historical development.
+The system of direct democracy derives from specific geographical locations and conditions, from powerful dynasties, seeking to control the trade routes and Alpine passes in medieval times, and from a good dose of pragmatism belonging to medieval communities in the mountain areas.
+The Dutch water and dam management communes know a similar historical development.

 History until 1815